pythoctopus/Circular/README.md

 * effect_mu - the biases for mean (in radians) (list-like)
 * effect_k - for concentration
 * is_degrees - is data in degrees or radians (by default True)
-* is3d - do u need a 3d or 2d plot of estimation (by dafault True)
+* is3d - do you need a 3d or a 2d plot of the estimated probability (by dafault True)

 Class attributes:
 * sample1 & sample2 - CircSample objects, our samples arr1 & arr2